Mugilan-Codes/node-devops-docker-demo/README.md

   cd app
   ```

-- Clone the Git repo in this folder
+- Clone the Git repo in this folder and pull whenever there is a change

   ```sh
   git clone <git_repo_url> .